shreyaspadhye3011/leetcode/util/interview.md

 # TODO: Add more pointers from Interview Prep keeo note

+## Optimization Techniques (Think:)
+1. Hash / Disctionary
+2. Preprocessing like sorting, hash creation, heap creation (if min/max needs to be retrieved), Trie creation (for string), Disjoint set (to find out which set does an element belong to, union in constant time)
+3. * Two Pointer
+4. Divide & Conquer - like DP (can I use a smaller problem's solution to create the larger solution)

 ## Mindset
 1. It's a discussion.
 2. Even if you're struggling, don't hold off from sharing some insightful ideas.
 They want to see how you problem solve.
 How you communicate